R1han/Itinerary-Planner/README.md

 - **"The best restaurant" is not a concept.** Scoring weights cuisine preference above romance, and price only ever constrains — it never attracts — so "budget is no issue" does not make an expensive venue win.
+- **The reviewer is a check, not a guarantee.** It runs only where it can add something — a turn that mutated a plan, or a draft claiming a change nothing applied — and it fails **open**: a refusal, a timeout or malformed JSON lets the draft through and logs.
+One that takes down a turn would be worse than the bug it catches.
+The deterministic half (`claim_check`) is a verb list, so a paraphrase gets past it; that costs nothing, because the reviewer still runs on every mutating turn.
+- **A checked reply arrives a beat later.** The prose is held back until it has been checked, so there is a pause before the first word that did not exist before.
+Tool rows stream live to cover it.
+If it ever reads as a stall, the fallback is to stream the draft and emit a correction frame.
 - **Web search needs both keys.** Tavily finds the pages; pulling an event name out of scraped page chrome needs comprehension, so without `OPENAI_API_KEY` the adapter returns nothing rather than feeding the planner noise.